 After intermission we hear songs by Franz Liszt, who was Hungarian by birth (and arguably by nature) but whose settings are of poetry in German, French and Italian; “Oh quand je dors” is the best known of this all-French set.

-Lakatos, who appeared in a Gypsy program last May with I Musici de Montréal, comes by Roma fiddling honestly: his father is noted violinist Romy Lakatos.
+Lakatos, who appeared in a Gypsy program last May with I Musici de Montréal, learned this style of violin playing from his father, Ferenc Lakatos.
 István plays Hejre kati (a.k.a.
 Scènes de la Csárda No. 4, Op.
 32) by violinist and composer Jenö Hubay (1858-1937) and the Valse triste of Hubay’s student Ferenc Vecsey (1893-1935).

 Next come two arias from Hunyadi László, an opera on the subject of this heroic military figure by Ferenc Erkel, the 19th-century Hungarian composer after whom the No. 2 opera house in Budapest is named.
 The concert reaches a stirring conclusion with Erkel’s greatest hit, “Hazám, hazám” from the opera Bánk bán.